 Mental health and emotional literacy are explicit curriculum focuses.
 The school has been awarded recognition for running a Mentally Healthy School programme.
 Pupils learn about emotions, resilience, relationships and decision-making as formal curriculum content, not as add-on workshops.

-Competitive admissions: With 2.97 applications per place in the most recent cycle, securing entry to Reception requires living very close to the school or being a sibling of a current pupil.
+Competitive admissions: Securing entry to Reception is likely to depend heavily on the published oversubscription criteria, especially distance and sibling priority.
 Families should verify distances and understand that living nearby provides priority but does not guarantee a place.

 Ongoing teaching development: Whilst the most recent inspection identified teaching as Good, it also noted that not all lessons are equally strong.
 Some pupils experience lessons that are overly led by teachers, with limited independent application or challenge.
 If your child requires consistent high-challenge instruction across every session, you may wish to visit and judge the balance for yourself.